D8 Visa Portugal 2025: Complete Digital Nomad Visa Guide

 2-6 weeks wait

 Contact the Portuguese consulate in your country of residence to schedule a visa application appointment.
 Book early as wait times can be several weeks.
+Use our consulate locator to find your nearest location, or see our VFS appointment guide if applying through VFS Global.

 3